 You can read a little more about that part of my life here.

-I’m now diversifying my portfolio, so to speak, with freelance writing and editing gigs, teaching, and other things.
+I’m now diversifying my portfolio, so to speak; looking for freelance writing and editing gigs.
+Will research for money.
+I’ve begun an MSW recently, with the aim of getting my LCSW in the next couple years.
 Life is interesting.
 Life is busy.

 I was born and raised in beautiful southern Connecticut, but I’ve been living in other places for a some time.
 I dashed off to Europe at 18, because well, why wouldn’t I? and graduated from Richmond American International University in London with my BA in English in 1999.

 I’m a lifelong New Jersey Devils fan, a vegetarian, a right-footed midfielder who plays on the left.
 An avid cyclist, a moderate tree-hugger, a suburban-born urbanist, a Slavo-Baltic-descended fatalist, a fan of melody, harmony and sincerity, of Britpop, Swepop and roots rock.
-An oldest son, people-observer and life-recorder.
-Cerebral and faintly, self-consciously and self-indulgently ridiculous – in the right ways, for the most part.
+An oldest son, people-observer, word-lover, over-user of semi-colons and dashes – and life-recorder.
+Vaguely, self-consciously and self-indulgently ridiculous – in the right ways, for the most part.